If you don’t know what this game is about, here’s my quick summary before I get into my Streets of Rogue review:

 What gets carried forward from your last run

 I would give Streets of Rogue 4 star out of 5 as well as my seal of recommendation.
 Early access games can be a little shaky to put your faith in but you’re going to want in on this.
-If not to see it grow, just come for the luls.
+If not to see it grow, just come for the lulz.
 I would expect this game to be even better when you play it with a friend.
-What with the amount of drugs and memes in the game.
+What with the number of drugs and memes in the game.

 If you want to see your other choices before you decide to spend your money, check out the October releases.
 Happy gaming!